Oblivara - Beauty to Oblivion

 A majority of my experimental films involve found or archival media with artistic value that supports a filmic idea or concept.
 In Oblivara - Beauty to Oblivion, an 8mm film from 1957 was discovered in a decayed state and transferred to digital for review.
 Upon inspection, the environmental decay of the emulsion revealed significant visual qualities and thus an opportunity for creative expression, with the goal of bringing the found footage to its full artistic promise.

-Category: Experimental, Arizona Film, Festival Alum, Short.
+Category: Experimental, Arizona Film, Festival Alum, Short, Award Winner.

 Monday, April 20